upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 2. Patch policy

 Policy can be used to make the patch Required (`fromFieldPath: Required`) and set mergeOptions (`keepMapValues: true`) when patching arrays or maps.
-In the example below, we are patching an array to a property on a bucket.
+In the example below, we're patching an array to a property on a bucket.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1